mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 ## Set of Rules (SoR) for Diet-ESP

 SCHC SoR are predefined sets of instructions that specify how to compress and decompress the header fields of an ESP packet.
-The identification of a particular SoR will follow the specification in {{?I-D.ietf-schc-architecture}}.

-A rule describes all the header fields required for a certain transformation (e.g., compression, decompression, fragmentation, reassembly, etc).
-The fields are identified by a Field ID (FID).
+A rule in the SoR is identified by its RuleID.
+The rule describes all the header fields required for a certain transformation (e.g., compression, decompression, fragmentation, reassembly, etc).
+Each field is identified by a Field ID (FID).
 Fields may include a Direction Indicator (DI), which in Diet-ESP is set to Up for an outbound SA and Down for an inbound SA.
 Each field also contains a Field Position parameter that is set to 1, unless specified otherwise.

+The identification of a particular SoR will use IPsec-related IDs.
+Outbound packets MAY use the Traffic Selector to identify the SoR for compression.
+Inbound packets MAY use the SPI in the ESP header to identify the SoR for decompression.

 ## Attributes for Rules Generation {#sec-afrg}